ksachdeva/dlib-to-tf-keras-converter/README.md

 Please see more details about this network here at this link - https://github.com/davisking/dlib-models

+My main driver for this work to better understand the architecture of this network as well as the dlib library.

 ## Objective

-This repository provides set of scripts to convert dlib's face recognition network into other formats such as
+This repository provides set of scripts to convert dlib's face recognition network into other formats such as:

 - Keras hd5
 - Tensorflow's saved model and frozen graph